imWitty/Projects/README.md

 ## YouTube Playlist

-For a more interactive look at some of these projects, check out my [unlisted YouTube playlist]https://www.youtube.com/playlist?list=PL751Uihv4zk-wRUfmvrLPG3SWuVUlReHk.
+For a more interactive look at some of these projects, check out my [[unlisted YouTube playlist](https://www.youtube.com/playlist?list=PL751Uihv4zk-wRUfmvrLPG3SWuVUlReHk)].
 Here, I cover the projects in detail, including walkthroughs, demos, and discussions of the challenges I faced.

 Thank you for visiting my project portfolio!